On this page

 Egg collection

-When your eggs are ready, we’ll collect them from the ovary in a short procedure, guided by ultra sound imaging.
+When your eggs are ready, we’ll collect them in a short procedure, guided by ultra sound imaging.
 This is usually done under light sedation so you’re comfortable and can go home a few hours later.

 Sperm preparation